Cyber Security Alert Fatigue - Tips & Strategies | Redscan

 View our privacy policy

-To defend against increasingly sophisticated and persistent cyber-attacks, it can be tempting to focus your IT budget on the latest technologies.
+To defend against increasingly sophisticated and persistent cyber-attacks, it can be tempting to pump money into the latest tech.

-While good security technology can provide part of the answer, the sheer number of alerts generated demands constant attention.
-Without the right resources to analyse and manage these outputs, critical alerts may end up being ignored.
+Relying on technology alone, however advanced, can be a critical error.
+While top end security technologies can provide part of the answer, the sheer number of alerts generated demands constant attention.
+Without the right resources to analyse and manage these outputs, critical alerts may end up being ignored – a constant thorn in the side of many organisations.

 What is alert fatigue?